nikotheflow/React-Games-Store/README.md

-# Retro Games Store - NES-games store on React (in progress)
+# Retro Games Store - NES games store on React
-### The goal of the project is to develop the skills of React apps creating and applying the technologies that are used.
+The goal of the project is to develop the skills of React apps creating and applying the technologies that are used.

 ![RGS preview](/preview.png "RGS preview")